cloudmesh/cloudmesh-redshift/README.md

-# Cloudmesh CLI and REST access to Databases
+# Cloudmesh CLI and REST access to Cloud Data Warehouses

 :o: this read me is incomplete